 The Fourth Year of Xiankang (The Wuxu Year, 338 AD)

 During this time, Duan Liao sent Duan Quyun to raid Zhao's Youzhou.
 The Inspector of Youzhou, Li Meng, fell back to defend Yijing.
 Shi Hu then appointed Tao Bao as General Who Traverses The Sea and Wang Hua as General Who Crosses The Liao, and sent them with a hundred thousand men by boat from Piaoyu Ford.
-Zhi Xiong was made the Grand General of Dragon Cavalry and Yao Yizhong the Champion General, and they led seventy thousand horse and foot as the vanguard to attack Duan Liao.
+Zhi Xiong was made the Grand Dragon-Soaring General and Yao Yizhong the Champion General, and they led seventy thousand horse and foot as the vanguard to attack Duan Liao.

 2. In the third month, Zhao Pan returned to Jicheng.
 Murong Huang led troops to attack and plunder the cities north of Lingzhi (Duan Liao’s capital).

 Duan Liao was about to pursue Murong Huang's troops.
-Murong Han (the elder) said, "Zhao's troops are to the south, and we should focus all our soldiers on keeping them out.
+Murong Han said, "Zhao's troops are to the south, and we should focus all our soldiers on keeping them out.
 If you further fight with the Yan troops, then Murong Huang himself will come to lead them.
 If we are not able to defeat them, then what will we have left with which to defend the south?"

 So he continued his pursuit.
 But Murong Huang had laid an ambush, and Duan Lan’s troops were routed.
 Many thousands of heads were taken, and five thousand heads of cattle and much plunder were brought back to Yan.